 “If there is fire we change all the rules so you have to wake everybody up,” Mr. Molinelli said.

 Another student said that she has an indoor cat who doesn’t like to go outside.

 “From my experience, pets know how to get out on their own, they don’t need your help – they will find a way,” Mr. Molinelli said.
 “After all the people get out you can tell the firefighters about any pets in the house.”

 Students also learned what to do if their clothes catch on fire.

 “You are going to stop, drop and roll,” Mr. Molinelli said, as he got down on the ground and demonstrated for the students, who followed suit and rolled on the ground together.

-After the presentations, students had the opportunity to examine a fire truck and all its features from up close.
+After the presentations, students had the opportunity to learn about fire alarm systems as well as examine a fire truck and all its features from up close.